Introduction

 Existing Datasets: Cold GET

-If the dataset in question is accessible via S3-like object API, start working with it via GET primitive of the AIS API.
+If the dataset in question is accessible via S3-like object API, use one of the supported APIs or CLI to read it.
 Just make sure to provision AIS with the corresponding credentials to access the dataset’s bucket in the Cloud.

-As far as supported S3-like backends, AIS currently supports Amazon S3, Google Cloud, and Azure.
+As far as supported S3-like backends, AIS currently supports Amazon S3, Google Cloud, Microsoft Azure, and Oracle OCI.

 AIS executes cold GET from the Cloud if and only if the object is not stored (by AIS), or the object has a bad checksum, or the object’s version is outdated.